tamentis/cartman/README.rst

  - add curses support to navigate tickets easily.
  - store the cookie somewhere to avoid pulling it all the time and waste time in index/login.
+ - make the ssl cert verification optional, we shouldn't ignore by default.
+ - fix the version check or remove it..

 .. _Trac: http://trac.edgewall.org/